Alessandro Riggi

-Alessandro Riggi (born November 30, 1993) is a Canadian professional soccer player who plays as a forward.
+Alessandro Riggi (born November 30, 1993) is a Canadian professional soccer player who plays as a forward for Paro FC in the Bhutan Premier League.

 Early career

 At age 14, Riggi joined the Vancouver Whitecaps FC Academy.
 A year later, after the Montreal Impact started their own youth program, he decided to join their program, as it was his hometown team.

 Riggi played with the Montreal Impact Academy in the Canadian Soccer League from 2010 to 2011.
 He was top scorer and team MVP in his two seasons, but was unable to secure a first-team deal.

 Club career

-Europe

 After being unable to secure a first-team deal with Montreal, he went to Europe at age 19.
 He went on trial with Sampdoria in Italy, before joining the Celta Vigo academy.
 In January 2013, he signed in Portugal with Atletico Reguengos and in Romania with CFR Cluj.
 Afterwards, he joined Trento Calcio in Italy.

-FC Montreal

-On March 13, 2015, it was announced that Riggi would join FC Montreal, a USL affiliate club of the Montreal Impact for their inaugural season.
+On March 13, 2015, it was announced that Riggi would join FC Montreal, the USL affiliate club of the Montreal Impact for their inaugural season.
 He made his professional debut for the club on March 28 in a 2–0 defeat to Toronto FC II.